Detroit Red Wings: Fan traditions

 The "Legend of the Octopus" is a sports tradition during Detroit Red Wings playoff games, in which an octopus is thrown onto the ice surface for good luck.
 During the playoffs, Joe Louis Arena was generally adorned with a giant octopus with red eyes, nicknamed "Al" after former head ice manager Al Sobotka.

 The 1952 playoffs featured the start of the octopus throw.
 The owner of a local fish market, Peter Cusimano, threw one from the stands onto the ice.
 The eight legs are symbolic of the eight wins it took to win the Stanley Cup at the time.
 The Red Wings went on to sweep both of their opponents that year en route to a Stanley Cup championship.
 The NHL has, at various times, tried to eliminate this tradition but it continues to this day.

 Sobotka was responsible for removing the thrown creatures from the ice.
 When the Red Wings played at Joe Louis Arena, he was known for swinging the tossed octopuses above his head when walking off the ice.
 On April 19, 2008, the NHL sent a memo to the Red Wings that forbade this; they said that violating the mandate would result in a $10,000 fine.
 Instead, it was to up to the linesmen to remove the octopuses.
 In an email to the Detroit Free Press, NHL spokesman Frank Brown justified the ban because matter flew off the octopus and got on the ice when Sobotka swung it above his head.
 This ban was later loosened to allow for the octopus twirling to take place at the Zamboni entrance.

-Typically during the last minute or two of games that the Red Wings are winning, especially around the end of the season and during the playoffs, fans are known to start singing along to Journey's "Don't Stop Believin'."
+Typically during the last minute or two of games that the Red Wings are winning, especially around the end of the season and during the playoffs, fans are known to start singing along to Journey's "Don't Stop Believin".
 The song is played over the PA system and continues until it is muted while the crowd sings the words "Born and raised in South Detroit," then the song resumes over the speakers in the arena.

 Broadcasters

-The Red Wings' flagship radio stations are Detroit sister stations WXYT-AM 1270 and WXYT-FM 97.1.
-Games are carried on both stations unless there is a conflict with Detroit Tigers baseball.
-There are several affiliate stations throughout Michigan and Southwestern Ontario.
+The Red Wings' flagship radio station is WXYT-FM 97.1.
+If there is a conflict with Detroit Tigers baseball or Detroit Lions football, games are carried on WWJ 950.
+There are several affiliate stations throughout Michigan.

-The Red Wings' exclusive local television rights are held by Bally Sports Detroit.
+The Red Wings' exclusive local television rights are held by FanDuel Sports Network Detroit.